-Zeman, who was a Communist Party member before the Soviet invasion of Czechoslovakia in 1968, played a key role in the revival of the Czech Social Democratic Party after the end of the Cold War which he led as premier between 1998 to 2002.
+Zeman, who was a Communist Party member before the Soviet invasion of Czechoslovakia in 1968, played a key role in the revival of the Czech Social Democratic Party after the end of the Cold War, which he led as premier between 1998 to 2002.
 He tried and failed to win its presidential nomination in 2003 after which he retired from politics.

-Zeman, who framed the election as a choice “between a candidate from the left and one of the right,” managed to tap into especially rural and working-class voters’ dissatisfaction with the ruling parties which have cut public spending, raised taxes and reined in pension payments to keep the Czech Republic’s budget shortfall under 3 percent of gross domestic product as prescribed by European fiscal treaty.
-“I want to be president of the bottom ten million,” he said.
+Zeman, who framed the election as a choice “between a candidate from the left and one of the right,” managed to tap into especially rural and working-class voters’ dissatisfaction with the ruling parties, which have cut public spending, raised taxes and reined in pension payments to keep the Czech Republic’s budget shortfall under the EU’s 3-percent ceiling.